aera-onefootball/model-viewer-poc/README.md

 ##### I just found this editor

 - For what i see, it gives you a lot of options related to the materials/textures, lights and more.
-It s a very useful tool I hope they don't discontinue
+It s a very useful tool and I hope they don't discontinued it.

 #### [editor ](https://modelviewer.dev/editor/)